-The Application process requires successful completion of two separate steps: Step one is the submission of a pre-proposal and Step two is the submission of an Application.
-Successful Applicants must complete step one by submitting a pre-proposal electronically to the Coordinating Board staff.
+Successful Applicants must submit a pre-proposal electronically to the Coordinating Board staff.
 Instructions for completing a pre-proposal are detailed in Section 5.
 Once submitted, the Coordinating Board staff will send an electronic notification to the Applicant indicating that the pre-proposal has been received.
 If notification is not received, it is the submitting party's responsibility to contact the Point of Contact to investigate the submission.

 The pre-proposals will be reviewed and evaluated by the Coordinating Board staff review team.
 The review team will evaluate each pre-proposal for adherence to the established priorities and potential merit.
 A pre-proposal may be rejected if it fails to meet any requirement of this RFA.
 The Point of Contact may seek clarification from the Applicant at any time, and failure to respond within a reasonable time frame is cause for rejection of a pre-proposal.
-Once the staff evaluation is completed, invitations to submit an Application will be sent electronically on or before April 8, 2013.
+Once the staff evaluation is completed, invitations to submit an Application will be sent electronically on or before April 14, 2014.